lukibahr/stars/README.md

 ## Others

+- [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!
 - [okhosting/awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [neutraltone/awesome-stock-resources](https://github.com/neutraltone/awesome-stock-resources) - :city_sunrise: A collection of links for free stock photography, video and Illustration websites